sereysethy/sereysethy.github.io/_posts/2017-10-23-encryption-decryption.md

 <div class="date"><span class="label label-danger" id="date"></span></div>

-The aim of this post is to show case who to do encryption and decryption using a paire of private and public RSA keys (asymetric encryption).
+The aim of this post is to show case who to do encryption and decryption using a paire of private and public RSA keys (asymmetric cryptography).

 #### Generate paire private and public keys using `openssl`